KinXpeng/cins-docs/docs/column/introduction/index.en-US.md

 ## Introduction

-- This column focuses on the front end issues.
+- Collect some front-end complications, common problems.
-- About front-end performance optimization,Vue、React and so on.
+- About front-end performance optimization.
+- Some exception handling on the front end.
+- Some front-end related knowledge documentation.

+## Notice

+- Some of this column is not yet available in English